loganblackstad/loganblackstad.github.io/_posts/2018-12-18-Simple-Python-Visualizations-With-Code.md

 That’s where boxplots come in.
 Box plots give us all of the information above.
 The bottom and top of the solid-lined box are always the first and third quartiles (i.e 25% and 75% of the data), and the band inside the box is always the second quartile (the median).
 The whiskers (i.e the dashed lines with the bars on the end) extend from the box to show the range of the data.

 Since the box plot is drawn for each group/variable it’s quite easy to set up.
-The x_data is a list of the groups/variables.
-The Matplotlib function `boxplot()` makes a box plot for each column of the y_data or each vector in sequence y_data; thus each value in x_data corresponds to a column/vector in y_data.
+The `x_data` is a list of the groups/variables.
+The Matplotlib function `boxplot()` makes a box plot for each column of the y_data or each vector in sequence `y_data`; thus each value in `x_data` corresponds to a column/vector in `y_data`.
 All we have to set then are the aesthetics of the plot.

 <img src="/assets/images/easy-plotting-10.png">